struckoff/sfcframework/README.md

  + [transform function](#transform)
  + [optimizer](#optimizer)
 ## Curves
-Library provides implementation of Hilbert and morton curves.
+Library provides an implementation of Hilbert and Morton curves.
-Curve is able to encode arbitrary number of dimensions.
+A curve can encode an arbitrary number of dimensions.
 The number of dimensions to work with should be configured on curve creation.
 ### Hilbert curve
 ![hilbert](images/hil.png)